 1. CAD Drawings

 CAD Drawings are prepared to show floor and site plans, including the location of the racking equipment within the building, aisles, ingress, egress, rack dimensions, beam elevations, and more.
-(Meanwhile, you may need warehouse CAD Layouts.
-As a result, we help with that too.)
+Many building owners already have an CAD drawing file of the facility that they can send you.
+This will be very helpful in producing the documents needed for the permit application.

 2. Seismic Calculations

 Seismic calculations are a required part of the permit process in most states.
-Therefore, our engineers perform the calculations based on the specific configuration of racking in your warehouse, and the estimated loads you intend to place on the racking.
+Our engineers perform the calculations based on the specific configuration of racking in your warehouse, the weight of the loads you intend to place on the racking, and the seismic zone that your facility is located in.
+Seismic calculations determine the capacity that your racking is rated for at your facility.

 3. Permit Documents

 Once the initial permit has been pulled, pallet rack installation can begin.
-Subsequently, our professional rack installers will install the racking in accordance with all city/county/state codes.
+Our professional rack installers will install the racking in accordance with all city/county/state codes.
+Racks must be installed to spec, and then permit can be denied if they are not installed properly.
+For this reason, we recommend using a professional pallet rack installer when obtaining permits for rack.

 5. Special Inspection